BIOCHEMISTRY - A CONCEPTUAL OVERVIEW - 2023/4

 Module code: BMS1041

-In this module students will be taken on a learning journey through protein structure and function, emphasising their importance in the biochemical processes which occur within living cells.
-Students will explore the contributions of lipid molecules and sugars to cellular ATP production, and will be introduced to the important role that the TCA cycle and electron transport systems have in production of ATP.
-Students will undertake practical classes which highlight and develop the concepts taught within the module, and which will enhance their understanding of the key concepts.
+In this module students will be taken on a learning journey through protein structure and function, and enzymes to emphasize their importance in the biochemical processes that occur in living cells.
+Students will explore the contributions of lipid molecules and sugars to cellular ATP production, and will be introduced to the important role that the tricarboxylic acid (TCA) and electron transport systems have in production of ATP.
+Students will undertake enzyme-based practical to develop and enhance concepts taught within the module.

 School of Biosciences